Bommai seeks probe into disqualified MLAs’ claim

 The Congress leaders have become desperate after losing power.
-Rebel Congress and JD(S) MLAs have resigned because of infighting in the Kumaraswamy-led coalition government.
+Rebel Congress and JD(S) MLAs have resigned because of infighting in the H D Kumaraswamy-led coalition government.

 Instead of keeping their flock together, the Congress leaders are targeting the BJP to hide their flaws.
 The Congress should stop staging such circus, the minister said.